Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 - Registration with the local grid operator

-Benefit: locally produced power is partially exempt from the grid usage charge, the price within the LEG can be 5-15% cheaper than the regular tariff.
+Benefit: locally produced power is partially exempt from the grid usage charge, so the price within the LEG can be 5-15% cheaper than the regular tariff.

 Save Electricity at Home